Acne Face Map: What Your Breakouts Are Trying To Tell You

 Acne on your forehead may be due to a number of issues, such as poor diet and pore-clogging chemicals present in hair products.

-Avoid touching your forehead frequently.
+Hygiene is of utmost importance for managing acne breakouts, so the answer to the often-asked question “Does touching your face cause acne?” is yes, it may.
+It is best to avoid touching your forehead and face frequently.
 Unclean hands and fingers spread dirt directly to your skin, which clogs the pores and causes acne (2).

 Jes, a beauty blogger, opens up about her acne journey.
 She writes, “I was covered with acne on my forehead, down the bridge of my nose and JUST one side of my cheek!
 I was terrified !
 I didn’t know how to feel or even what to do (i).”